 Can you tell me a little bit about yourself?

 Sure.
-My birthday is 9/19/1980 and I was born in Corryton, TN just outside of Knoxville.
+I was born in Corryton, TN just outside of Knoxville.
 I was raised in a Christian home and found out about apologetics while I was in Bible College and my passion was set from then on.
 I have a Bachelor’s in preaching and Bible from Johnson University and I’m working on a Master’s in New Testament there.
 I am especially interested in the historical Jesus and the resurrection.
-I am also an advocate for traditional marriage having been married to my wife Allie Licona Peters since July of 2010.
-We are both diagnosed with Aspergers and we have a cat named Shiro.
+I am also an advocate for traditional marriageĀ I am diagnosed with Aspergers and I have a cat named Shiro.
 My other interests include reading, video games, and popular TV shows like The Big Bang Theory or The Flash and other shows.
 I’m also extremely sarcastic so you’ve been warned.
+I am working on a Master’s in Philosophy now at New Orleans Baptist Theological Seminary

 Why the name Deeper Waters?